sofastack-guides/sofa-ark-guides/README_EN.md

 # SOFAArk Samples

 There are two samples totally.
-The sofa-ark-samples directory shows as following:
+The sofa-ark-guides directory shows as following:

 ```
 .